Christer1/roqqu_assessment/README.md

-Roqqu Mobile Developer Assessment
+# Roqqu Mobile Developer Assessment
 Overview

 This project is a Flutter implementation of the Roqqu Mobile Assessment UI, designed according to the provided Figma reference.
 It integrates real-time crypto data via the Binance WebSocket API to display live market updates, ensuring a responsive and smooth user experience.

 In addition to replicating the provided Figma design, the project also implements the Copy Trading feature screens, maintaining close visual and functional accuracy with attention to spacing, typography, and interaction flow.

-Features
+# Features

-Real-time cryptocurrency price updates using Binance WebSocket API
+- Real-time cryptocurrency price updates using Binance WebSocket API

-Accurate and detailed Figma design implementation, including Copy Trading UI
+- Accurate and detailed Figma design implementation, including Copy Trading UI

-Smooth animations and transitions for a polished and fluid experience
+- Smooth animations and transitions for a polished and fluid experience

-Clean and modular code architecture following Flutter best practices
+- Clean and modular code architecture following Flutter best practices

-Efficient state management for optimized performance
+- Efficient state management for optimized performance

-Responsive layout for multiple screen sizes
+- Responsive layout for multiple screen sizes

-Architecture & State Management
+# Architecture & State Management

 Architecture Pattern: Clean, modular structure with clear separation of concerns

-State Management: GetX (update if you used another)
+State Management: GetX

-API Integration
+# API Integration

  WebSocket Source: Binance Stream API

-Implemented Features:
+# Implemented Features:

 Real-time market data updates for multiple coins